thedevsaddam/govalidator/README.md

 * `lat` The field under validation must be a valid latitude.
 * `lon` The field under validation must be a valid longitude.
 * `regex:regurlar expression` The field under validation validate against the regex. e.g: `regex:^[a-zA-Z]+$` validate the letters.
 * `required` The field under validation must be present in the input data and not empty.
 A field is considered "empty" if one of the following conditions are true: 1) The value is null.
 2)The value is an empty string.
+3) Zero length of map, slice.
+4) Zero value for integer or float
 * `url` The field under validation must be a valid URL.
 * `uuid` The field under validation must be a valid UUID.
 * `uuid_v3` The field under validation must be a valid UUID V3.